 Why the risk is greater when the test is smaller

-Compared to digital, direct mail can deliver better quality leads leading higher to conversion rates and ROI.
-That leads many marketers to want to test direct mail.
+Compared to digital, direct mail can deliver better quality leads resulting in higher conversion rates and ROI.
+That makes many marketers to want to test direct mail.

 Digital marketers new to the mail channel look to transfer their digital experience to mailings.
 While certain precepts apply, one that does not is the testing philosophy.

 The issue is that mail costs more (postage alone is 26¢+ per piece) and takes longer, (due to delivery and response curves), than digital—both to execute and read results.
 This leads some marketers new to the channel to want to minimize financial exposure by testing a small quantity mailing.
 That practice is doomed to fail.

 For outbound digital, it works to start small and grow programs iteratively.
 Direct mail is much more likely to have a reverse paradigm—test liberally, but responsibly.
 Understand what works and roll it out to successful segments.

 Here’s why small-scale testing in direct mail won’t provide the information needed for an effective roll out:

 Small, inefficient print quantities, plus the fixed costs of creative and program management, make ROI goals very hard to meet at low quantities.

 Let’s do some quick back-of-the-envelope (it’s direct mail, after all) calculations for printing a simple #10 envelope and letter at two different quantities:

 These are rough numbers, but they tell a story.
 In this example, the increase in mail quantity cuts the cost per package in more than half.
 That’s a lot more testing for your money.
 Importantly, when it’s time to do the analytics, the ROI on small quantity mailings is seriously penalized due to high per-piece costs.